petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Break lines in a Git-friendly way

+This particular advice is not unique to cloud-based LaTeX editing, but it's worth mentioning anyway.
-When writing documents that will be versioned with Git, you want to make sure you break lines properly by splitting them at punctuation or otherwise breaking into one logical phrase per line.
+When writing documents that will be versioned with Git, make sure to break lines properly by splitting them at punctuation or otherwise breaking into one logical phrase per line.
 This will help when viewing differences between versions